 The Skeena Watershed Initiative (SWI) concluded its activities in October 2011.
 During its operation, the SWI directed a suite of scientific investigations to support improved management and conservation of Skeena salmon and steelhead.
 These projects were sponsored by the Pacific Salmon Foundation with funding support from the Gordon and Betty Moore Foundation and the Living Rivers Trust Fund.
 The reports and other products from these projects are posted on this website, and we hope that they will be of use to those who are working to foster healthy wild salmon populations in the Skeena watershed.

-The Secretariat would like to extend our thanks to everyone who contributed to the Initiative over the past three years.
+The Pacific Salmon Foundation acted as Secretariat to the SWI.
+On behalf of the SWI, the Secretariat would like to extend our thanks to everyone who contributed to the initiative.